Ritikjainrj18/1BRC/readme.md

 # Custom integer parsing + Memory mapping

-* not using float rather taking advantage of values have one decimal place, so directly convert the string to integer(value * 10).
+* Not using float rather taking advantage of values have one decimal place, so directly convert the string to integer(value * 10).
-* TotalSeconds      : 68.7197756
+* Execution time    : 68.7197756s

 # Go routines + Memory mapping

 * Divided the file into chunks and process these chunks on differnt cores
+* Execution time    : 12.0857479s

+# Custom Map with linear probing

+* Custom hashmap using FNV-1a hashing algorithm and handling collison through linear probing
-* TotalSeconds      : 16.6721442
+* Execution time    : 4.0971261s